TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: DESIGN RATIONALE

-To enhance the user experience in \systemName, we prioritize both simplicity in design and intuitive interaction.
-Our approach combines straightforward design logic with natural user interactions to create an accessible and engaging environment for all users.
+To enhance the user experience in \systemName, we prioritize both simplicity in design and interaction.
+Our approach combines straightforward design logic with immersive user interactions to create an accessible and engaging environment for all users.
 The system’s design and interaction features are crafted to ensure that even novice users can seamlessly create and manipulate models, while advanced users benefit from an efficient design process.

 \paragraph{Simplified Design for Novices:} \systemName is designed with a focus on simplicity to ensure a novice-friendly user experience.
 By utilizing \textbf{CSG} operations, users can easily create complex models by combining basic shapes (e.g., cuboids and spheres) through simple boolean operations such as union and subtraction.
 This approach reduces complexity, allowing users to design without managing technical parameters.
-The system categorizes shapes into \textbf{solid} and \textbf{hole} types, enabling the addition or removal of material to create more advanced designs effortlessly.
+The system categorizes shapes into \textbf{\textit{solid}} and \textbf{\textit{hole}} types, enabling the addition or removal of material to create more advanced designs effortlessly.

-\paragraph{Intuitive Interaction:} Interactivity in \systemName is driven by \textbf{natural hand gestures}, recognized by \textit{Quest}’s tracking system.
-These gestures allow users to manipulate objects directly, making the design process intuitive and engaging.
+\paragraph{Natural Interaction:} Interactivity in \systemName is driven by \textbf{hand gestures} and \textbf{movement}, recognized by \textit{Quest}’s tracking system.
+These gestures allow users to manipulate objects directly.
 Building upon the methods outlined in prior works \cite{kim_tangible_2005, weichel_mixfab_2014, stemasov_param_2024}, \systemName lets users interact with the elements directly with their hands and without the need for external tools other than the headset.
-For instance, a pinching motion grabs and moves objects, while wrist rotation enables feature toggling, offering a seamless and immersive experience.
-Additionally, wrist-mounted menus provide an easy-to-use interface and buttons for quick navigation, visually and audibly confirming actions, enhancing usability.
+For instance, a pinching motion allows users to grab and move objects, while wrist rotation of the weak hand toggles features such as \textbf{snap-to-grid}, \textbf{multi-selection}, and \textbf{uniform scaling}.
+Moving the weak hand along global axes (x, y, z) toggles \textbf{axis and plane locks} for much needed precision while manipulating objects.
+The wrist-mounted menus provide an interface with buttons for quick navigation of available operations and settings.
+To increase design productivity, there are also shortcuts created that utilize pinch gestures with \textbf{middle and ring finger} for selection operations that do not require pointing at an object, which are the \textbf{selection and deselecting of all objects} created.
+Visual and auditory feedback confirms actions to further enhance the system's usability and create an immersive experience.